 Tuberous Sclerosis Complex International - What is TSC

 Tuberous Sclerosis Complex International (TSCi) is a consortium of organizations that support individuals with TSC around the world.
-This article explains what tuberous sclerosis is, how it is diagnosed, and what to expect after a diagnosis.
+Their page explains what tuberous sclerosis is, how it is diagnosed, and what to expect after a diagnosis.

 Tuberous Sclerosis Association - Facts Sheets